lenko-d/cyber-defence-agent/content/blog_post.md

 ## Introduction

 In an era where cyber threats evolve at lightning speed, traditional security tools are no longer sufficient.
-Enter **CDA** (Autonomous Intelligent Cyber Defense Agent) - a groundbreaking cybersecurity system that combines real-time threat detection, autonomous response, and self-updating capabilities.
+Enter **CDA** (Cyber Defense Agent) - a groundbreaking cybersecurity system that combines real-time threat detection, response, and self-updating capabilities.

 This comprehensive guide explores the architecture, implementation challenges, and real-world applications of this cutting-edge security agent that achieves **99.7% threat detection accuracy** with **0.08% false positive rate**.